Look up a word, learn it forever.

 Start typing and see what we mean.

-Click into the text box at the center of the top of the screen.
+Click on Dictionary at the top of the website to start exploring our dictionary.
 Start typing and we’ll make our best guess as to what word you’re looking for.
-If you see your word in one of the first five choices, you can click on it to see that word's page, or if your word is number one, we’ll choose it for you.
+Once you see your word in one of the first five choices, you can click on it to see that word's page.

 A dictionary with a soul.